It’s your #1 enemy if you want your law practice to be easy to manage.

 You know you hate complexity.
 But yet you let it overtake you.

 It’s a common phenomenon.
-Let’s start with that…
+Let’s start with what…

 He then went on to relate an illustrative story about NASA.
-Early in the space program, NASA discovered that ball point pens would not work in zero gravity.
+Early in the space program, NASA discovered that ballpoint pens would not work in zero gravity.

 It worked on almost any surface, and at extremely low temperatures, and in any position a NASA astronaut might be in while writing.

 Meanwhile, the Russians settled on a simpler, less expensive solution…

 Lawyers tend to act more like the NASA engineers: we slide into complexity (even when it’s not necessary) because it feels normal.

 And we wind up working harder than we need to as a result.

 Perhaps you can’t eliminate complexity in the legal profession as a whole, but you CAN in the management of your business.